MarkXA/nidevconf/content/code-of-conduct.md

                     venue, including talks, workshops, parties, Twitter and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference <em>without a refund</em> at the discretion of the conference organisers.</p>

                 <h3>The Less Quick Version</h3>

                 <p>Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual
-                    orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.</p>
+                    orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, unwelcome attempts at recruitment, inappropriate physical contact, and unwelcome sexual attention.</p>

                 <p>Participants asked to stop any harassing behavior are expected to comply immediately.</p>